maftuna-cs/chatapp/README.md

+✅ READY TO GRADE
-KIDS CLUB COMMUNITY APPLICATION

-FOR MEMBER PARENTS AND CLUB INSTUCTORS
+KIDS CLUB | KIDS COMMUNITY APP FOR PARENTS AND KIDS CLUB

--CLICK THE TOGGLE BUTTON

-Layout Set Up.

-Color Scheme:

-  --col-bg: #ffffff;
-  --col-bg-fg: #ededed;
-  --col-main:  #5d73fa;
-  --col-secondary: #ffbbab;
-  --col-font-main:  #4c4c4c;
-  --col-font-secondary: #8c8c8c;

-  Fonts:

-  'Proxima Nova'|| 'Open Sans';
-  --font-body: serif;
-  --font-heading: sans-serif;